MasterGoogler/OpenSoul/Future.md

 **Open Items & Future Enhancements**

+- Auto load the OpenSoul for the model, when it opens a new context.

 -Accurate dynamic fee calculation (tx.fee() after build).
 -Cumulative totals (load history on flush, add running sums to payload).
 -Threshold-based flushing (e.g., every 10k tokens).